dezina-dev/nest-mongodb-server/README.md

     ```
 - User signup, login, get new refresh-token
 - Create post, add comments to post, get post & its comments
+- Nestjs middlewares
+    ```bash
+        Middleware functions in NestJS are executed before the route handler is called.
+They have access to the request and response objects and can perform actions such as logging, modifying the request or response, or terminating the request-response cycle.

+        (middlewares/logging.middleware.ts) LoggingMiddleware logs information about each incoming request.
+        Middleware functions in NestJS are executed before the route handler is called.
+They have access to the request and response objects and can perform actions such as logging, modifying the request or response, or terminating the request-response cycle. logging middleware - uses winston library, to create loggers for info, warn, error & generate log file based on the file size

+        AuthGuard ensures that only authenticated users can access routes

+    ```
+    - Nestjs guards
+     ```bash
+        Guards determine whether a given request should be handled by the route handler.
+They are used for authentication, authorization, and input validation.

+        (guards/auth.guard.ts) AuthGuard verifies the authenticity of a user's authentication token.
+It checks whether a JWT token is present in the request headers and if the token is valid

+        AuthGuard ensures that only authenticated users can access routes

+    ```

 ## License